Compressing multivariate functions with tree tensor networks: Numerical Results for Function Construction

-To support our analysis, we also compute the correlation measure $M(x_{A}, x_{B})$ between two binary digits $x_{A} = x_{i,j}$ and $x_{B} = x_{i',j'}$ for a given function $f(\mathbf{x})$ by interpreting the function values as coefficients of a wavefunction and computing the quantum mutual information $M(x_{A}, x_{B})$ \cite{Carr2017} by building an approximate representation of the two-body reduced density matrix $\rho_{A,B}$ via sampling of the function (see Supplementary Material for calculcation details).
+To support our analysis, we also compute the correlation measure $M(x_{A}, x_{B})$ between two binary digits $x_{A} = x_{i,j}$ and $x_{B} = x_{i',j'}$ for a given function $f(\mathbf{x})$ by interpreting the function values as coefficients of a wavefunction and computing the quantum mutual information $M(x_{A}, x_{B})$ \cite{Carr2017} by building an approximate representation of the two-body reduced density matrix $\rho_{A,B}$ via sampling of the function (see Supplementary Material for calculation details).
 The value of $M(x_{A}, x_{B})$ is a good proxy for the correlations between the two bits and the larger this value the closer bits $x_{A}$ and $x_{B}$ will need to be in the tensor network in order to accurately encode their correlations with a fixed bond dimension.
-The plot of the mutual information matrix in Fig.~\ref{fig:3DFunctionCompression}c show that the most significant binary digits are strongly correlated with the other significant bits within their dimension and with those in other dimensions.
+The plot of the mutual information matrix in Fig.~\ref{fig:3DFunctionCompression}c shows that the most significant binary digits are strongly correlated with the other significant bits within their dimension and with those in other dimensions.
 Meanwhile, the least significant bits are typically correlated only with bits within their respective dimension.
-These lead us to understand why the structured tree is far more effective: it keeps the more significant bits in a given dimension clustered together and close to their counterparts in other dimensions.
-Meanwhile the least significant bits are far from those in other dimensions, which is acceptable because they are very weakly correlated.
-We emphasize that our results here are not specific to the random frequencies and amplitudes chosen: we observed the same qualitative results for any random realisation of the plane wave frequencies.
+These lead us to understand why the CTTN is far more effective: it keeps the more significant bits in a given dimension clustered together and close to their counterparts in other dimensions.
+The BTTN also achieves this, but has some of the less significant digits spatially separated from each other, which likely explains its worse performance compared to the CTTN.
+We emphasize that our results here are not specific to the random frequencies and amplitudes chosen: we observed the same qualitative results for any random realization of the plane wave frequencies.

+\textit{TCI Function Construction} - In Fig.~\ref{fig:TCI3D} we use the TCI algorithm to build representations of the trivariate Gaussian probability density function $f(\mathbf{r}) \propto \exp( - (\mathbf{r} - \mathbf{\mu})^{T} M^{-1} (\mathbf{r} - \mathbf{\mu}))$ where $\mathbf{r} = (x,y,z)$, $\mathbf{\mu} = (\mu_{x}, \mu_{y}, \mu_{z})$ is the mean vector, and $M$ is a covariance matrix which we sample from the Lewandowski-Kurowicka-Joe (LKJ) distribution with shape parameter $\eta = 50$ \cite{Lewandoski2009}, which controls the weight of the off-diagonal correlations.
+Beyond its statistical significance, this function physically represents the ground-state density of three coupled quantum harmonic oscillators, where the shape parameter $\eta$ directly controls the spatial coupling between the coordinates.
+Such coupled systems also serve as standard toy models in continuous-variable quantum computing \cite{Weedbrook2012}.